 Feds Regulation Changes And Policy Updates

 The Fed made regulation changes to further add liquidity to the markets.
-For instance, it made a number of technical changes to hold on to less capital so that banks could lend more.
-It also temporarily removed the asset restrictions placed on Wells Fargo after its fake-accounts scandal, so that Wells Fargo could lend more.
+For instance, the Fed made a number of technical changes to hold on to less capital so that it could lend more.
+It temporarily removed the asset restrictions placed on Wells Fargo after its fake-accounts scandal, so that Wells Fargo could lend more.

 On March 19, 2021, the Fed announced that it was letting its policy of relaxing bank reserve requirements expire on March 31, 2021, as scheduled.
 The policy, originally announced on May 15, 2020, temporarily allowed banks to exclude Treasuries and deposits with Fed banks from their balance sheets for the purpose of calculating reserve requirements, allowing them to lend more.

 On March 25, 2021, the Fed announced that the temporary restrictions on dividends and buybacks that it placed on banks in 2020 would end after June 30, 2021, for banks that meet capital requirements during the 2021 stress tests.
 Restrictions were extended for banks that fail to meet capital requirements.

 Who May Still Be Eligible For More Money

 There may be people who are eligible for the full $1,400 payments, or additional partial payments, particularly if their circumstances have changed.

 Parents who added a child to their family in 2021 may be eligible for a $1,400 payment.
 Additionally, families who added a dependent to their family in 2021, such as a parent, niece or nephew or grandchild, may also be eligible for $1,400 on their behalf.